roman-milk/roman-milk.github.io/teachers-confused-mind.md

  "Oh so now I'm supposed to be nice.
 I think not.
 Sit there and suffer SLUT and shut up.
 I don't want to hear from you till I tell you."

  Beth's body again spasmed and her cunt squirted her fluids down her leg.
 Never before had she squirted without an orgasm.
 How would she handle the humiliation if every time she hears slut she squirts.
 Just the thought caused her to squirt again.
 She turned to Susan to say something but nothing came out.
 She could only sit there and take it.
-Report_Story #1